EzyBakeOven/ezybakeoven.github.io/src/content/blog/hello-world.md

 # Hello World! 👋

-Welcome to my new blog!
+Welcome to my blog!
 I'm excited to start sharing my thoughts, experiences, and insights about software engineering, technology, and my career journey.

 ## What to Expect